wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 against the current output of the provider plugins.
 If a non-variant wheel was selected or built, all variant markers evaluate to `False`.

+## How to teach this

+For the transition period, during which some package managers do and some do not support variant wheels, users need to be aware that certain features may only be available with certain tools.
+Similarly, package maintainers should still publish non-variant wheels for a transition period.

+Users with specific deployment targets need to learn how to configure provider plugins for their target, for example, with a static file generated on the target.

+Authors of extension modules need to be taught how providers integrate with their build backend, how variant markers work, how to generate `variants.json`, how to publish variant wheels and the `variants.json` file, and how backwards compatibility with non-variant package managers works.
+They need to know which providers are commonly vendored or reimplemented and what features they support.

 ## Backwards compatibility

 Existing installers must not accidentally install variant wheels, as they require additional logic to determine whether